Credit bureau reporting

 Chester, PA 19016

-If the parent believes the information reported by the child support office does not reflect the child support office's records, the parent may submit the Credit Reporting Direct Dispute Claim Form to the Child Support Division.
+If the parent believes the division reported information inaccurately, the parent may submit a Credit Reporting Direct Dispute Claim Form to the division.

-The child support office cannot report the parent to credit bureaus if either of the following is true:
+The division cannot report the parent to credit bureaus if either of the following is true:

 - The case does not meet the criteria